 The cylinder uses the hoses in the system to push the brake fluid to the brake calipers on the disc of each brake.
 (There are four brake discs, each serving each wheel).

-With more cylinders connected to the calipers, the force in your foot multiplies, generating enough pressure that holds the brake pad on each of the wheels.
-This application enables the car to slow or stop completely.
+holding the brake pad on each of the wheels and this application enables the car to slow or stop completely.

 Are There Cars That Work Without Brake fluids?